12 Awesome German Podcasts to Accelerate Your Language Learning

 How can you possibly find enough time to study German?

 German TV shows and movies, as fun as they might be, require your undivided attention.
 Who has time for that?

-I’ll show you our favorite German podcasts below, including several no-cost podcast options to learn German for free.
+I’ll show you my favorite German podcasts below for all levels (beginner, intermediate and beyond), including several no-cost podcast options to learn German for free.